BlackGoku36/armory-tutorials/Save_Load_Mechanism/Save_Load_2.md

 ---

-I created simple scene, consisting of cube, plane with Hosek-Wilkie hdr(background hdr is not necessary, it is for eye-candy only).
+I created a simple scene, consisting of a cube, a plane and Hosek-Wilkie hdr(background hdr is not necessary, it is for eye-candy only).

 ![scene](/../Assets/save_load_7.png)